 “For various reasons, patients often are eager to discontinue antidepressants.”
 “Some stop or reduce dosages on their own because of side effects, the expense, a desire not to take pills anymore or as a response to perceived stigma.”
 The labels of antidepressants warn of symptoms that can occur with sudden discontinuation, and physicians often use this as a motivator for adherence.
 Studies suggest about 20% of patients on these medications will experience symptoms of what’s been coined “the antidepressant discontinuation syndrome” when they try to stop.

-Only a fraction of antidepressant side effects are reported to the FDA.
+Only a fraction of antidepressant side effects is reported to the FDA.
 The 20% experiencing withdrawal may actually be quite higher.
 Some patients may be traumatized by the discontinuation attempt.

 I have included information from these two articles in this section of the book for a few reasons:1.
 I want you to know you are not alone with how you may feel now and that your experience with attempting to get off an antidepressant in the past was not you being mentally ill.2.
 There are risks with antidepressants that may be downplayed by your physician.
 Your physician may not even be aware of the two studies I have mentioned.